Email Processing in Lua

 if ctx.message.has_url{host_not = "*example.com"} then

--- a link detected with a host that does not correspond to the "*example.com" template
+-- a link has been detected with a host that does not correspond to the "*example.com" template

 end